2018 Attica wildfires: Aftermath

 In March 2019 a report was produced detailing many mistakes made by the authorities: mismanagement by police and fire services, and a lack of coordination between rescue agencies, had caused "chaos and a collapse of the system... criminal mistakes and omissions".
 During the wildfire of Mati, several prominent Greek news outlets did not cover the incident as an environmental issue, but rather a political event.

 The Prime Minister visited Mati weeks after the fire, and promised to create a "model town" within a year.
 However, after a year, the town was not yet rebuilt and the land remained scorched.
 Home owners had by then received compensation of up to €6,000, but there were significant difficulties in getting permission to carry out repair work.
 Several residents started private court cases against the government.

 In August 2021 similar wildfires struck large parts of Greece and Turkey, following a period of exceptionally high temperatures of up to 47 °C, albeit a general absence of strong or even medium winds.

-In April 2024, a court convicted and sentenced five former firefighting and disaster response officials were convicted and sentenced to between 15 and 111 years' imprisonment for multiple counts of criminal negligence resulting in injury and death from the fires.
+In April 2024, a court convicted five former firefighting and disaster response officials, and sentenced them to between 15 and 111 years' imprisonment for multiple counts of criminal negligence resulting in injury and death from the fires.
 However, the court also allowed the sentences to be served concurrently and set the maximum amount of servable time to five years, and also allowed the defendants to pay a fine in lieu of actual imprisonment before being released.
 The owner of the property where the fire began was also sentenced to three years' imprisonment, but was released after he was also allowed to pay a fine instead.
 Fifteen other officials were also cleared of charges relating to the disaster.